dcooney/react-npm-starter/README.md

 #### Example Component

 Locate the `Example.tsx` component found in `src/lib` directory of the project.
-This is the component we are intending to distribute on npm, happens to be a simple HTML button component.
+This is the component we intend to distribute on npm, which happens to be a simple HTML button component.

 You can go ahead and either rename or create a new component.
 Either way, this will be the main component for distribution so go add your logic to this file entry point.